Unraveling Crime: An Insight into Criminal Behaviour and Psyche

 “Why do criminals commit crimes?” is an age-old question.
-Criminal behaviour and psyche continue to be studied closely to this day because they form the very basis of criminal acts and other social evils.
+Criminal behaviour and psyche continue to be studied closely to this day because they form the basis of criminal acts and other social evils.
 Solving crimes would be a nigh-impossible task without being familiar with the inner workings of a criminal’s mind.
 In this article, Tushar Kol analyses the various theories associated with criminal behaviour.

-Bernhard Schlink, a German lawyer, and a notable novelist says –
+Bernhard Schlink, a German lawyer and a notable novelist, says –

 “People who commit monstrous crimes are not necessarily monsters.
 If they were, things would be easy.
 But they aren’t and it is one of the experiences of life.”

 In contradiction to the idea of a civilized society, as society is getting more civilized with time, there is a rapid increase in crime rates across the globe.
-There have been several debates, pieces of research, discussions, and call for community actions over what causes a crime, and how to prevent a crime.
-The justice system, along with its the forms of punishment, has evolved from time to time – from retributive justice to deterrent and reformative.
-Following the idea that “evil in form of crime should be eradicated from society and not the criminal or evil person”, the modern justice system has shaped itself.
+There have been several debates, pieces of research, discussions, and call for community action over what causes a crime and how to prevent a crime.
+The justice system, along with its forms of punishment, has evolved from time to time – from retributive justice to deterrent and reformative.
+Following the idea that “evil in the form of crime should be eradicated from society and not the criminal or evil person”, the modern justice system has shaped itself.

 Since the devastating massacre at Columbine High School on April 20, 1999, the United States has seen more than 230 school shootings, not including ones at colleges or universities, according to data from the Washington Post.
 On the other hand, in India, if more than 68 girls and women were raped every day in 2012, the number increased to 91.38 in 2018, according to the NCRB data.
 The total number of rape cases recorded in 2018 was 33,356, despite the provision of the death penalty.